Withdrawal

 What Is Opiate Withdrawal?

 Opiate withdrawal is the physical and emotional experience that occurs when someone stops using opiates.
 Opiates are a class of drugs that includes heroin, fentanyl, prescription painkillers, and more.
 Withdrawal symptoms are a natural response to the body’s dependence on these substances and can occur when someone reduces their dose or stops using altogether.
+These symptoms can range from mild to severe and often include:

 How Long Does Opiate Withdrawal Last?

 How long does opiate withdrawal last?
 The timeframe can vary depending on the individual and the substance they were using.
 Generally, the first symptoms start within six to 12 hours of last use and peak around 72 hours.
 After that, symptoms begin to subside, but some may continue for weeks or months, known as post-acute withdrawal syndrome (PAWS).
-Individual factors that can impact opiate withdrawal timeframe include the type of substance used, the severity of addiction, and any co-occurring mental health issues.

 Opiate Withdrawal Symptoms